ArwenMC/ServerCore/README.md

 | Donator    | `sc.donator`    | Access to the fun commands!                        |
 | Member     | `sc.member`     | A trusted a member of the community.               |
 | Player     | `sc.player`     | Should be given to your default group.             |
+Instead of using individual permission nodes - you can choose from 5 groups in the config.
+Our system will automatically detect which group you have used and only allow that group to use that command.
+We've got some default ones already there but feel free to change them!